 While leading her engineering consulting company, she began voraciously reading, speaking with experts, and attending seminars to determine what the single most important levers on climate change were.
 One that kept reappearing, but that nobody seemed to be addressing, was the loss of reflective multi-year ice in the Arctic.
 The Arctic ice albedo feedback effect is a system in which reflective ice melts due to higher temperatures, dark and absorbent open ocean is exposed and begins to warm, and then more ice melts from both the top and bottom because of both higher temperatures and warmer ocean water.

 Starting in 2007, she performed extensive testing in small tanks on decks and local areas to test different materials that might best reflect the sun.
-Fast forward to today and, after 10 years of testing, refining, and testing again, Ice911 has the material, the team, and the experience needed to significantly reduce the impacts of climate change and make a difference in the global climate before it’s too late.
+Fast forward to today and, after 12 years of testing, refining, and testing again, we have the material, the team, and the experience needed to significantly reduce the impacts of climate change and make a difference in the global climate before it’s too late.

 Our material is safe for humans and animals and already exists in the environment, and we would never use a material that proves harmful even if it saves ice.